elhostakosta/recipe/README.md

-# Recipe Page 🍕
+# Recipe 🍕

-This is a simple page that showcases a delicious recipe.
+This is a page that showcases a delicious recipe.

 ---